 Clothes Dryer Safety

-Dangerous heat, usually resulting from friction, can sometimes build up in your dryer.
-Regular maintenance can reduce the risk of a fire, smoke, or a CO hazard.
+- Dangerous heat, usually resulting from friction, can sometimes build up in your dryer.
+Regular maintenance can reduce the risk of a fire, smoke, or a carbon monoxide hazard.

 - Always vent your dryer to the outside.
 Never vent into an attic space or wall.